mylesbennett/HSBC-tech-test/README.md

 The rx-binding library that the original article depends upon does not include WebView support so I found another library that does: https://github.com/satoshun/RxWebView

-Unfortunately the Maven release of this library is missing the vital event classes which is why there is a custom module 'rxwebview' that adds the required class back in.

 The other thing to note is the method of dependancy injection used.
 It's not Dagger2.
 In the interests of time conservation I used a Kodein: http://kodein.org/Kodein-DI/?6.0/android